-The Global Leadership Initiative is designed to give students unique an exciting experience in school and prepare them for an increasingly interconnected and complex world.
+The Global Leadership Initiative is designed to give undergraduate students a unique and exciting undergraduate experience while preparing them for an increasingly interconnected and complex world.
 Today's employers expect recent graduates to come to the table with a broader set of skills and higher levels of learning than they did in the past.
 They believe that their employees will be faced with more challenges and greater levels of complexity in the work place as well as the need to work collaboratively in cross-departmental situations.

 *AACU.
 "Raising the Bar: Employers' Views on College Learning in the Wake of the Economic Downturn."
 Survey.
 AACU website.
 (January, 2010)